pixielabs/handbook/02-project-management/08-writing-tickets.md

 ### Description

-To make sure we as a team understand the context of the problem we're fixing, what kind of user we're solving it for, and what value solcing this problem provides to the customer or business, we need a breif description to set the scene for the solution we're providing.
+To make sure we as a team understand the context of the problem we're fixing, what kind of user we're solving it for, and what value solving this problem provides to the customer or business, we need a breif description to set the scene for the solution we're providing.
 This is often the first section of a ticket we populate (in addition to the title) to ensure the value being delivered from this ticket is easy to understand and clearly documented.